HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/port_shed.md

 # Location & Spawning

 One Port Shed spawns towards the center of every Port.
 It is near the [Barrier](/obstacles/barrier).
+A Port Shed also spawns in the lower right of the [Armory](/buildings/armory).

 # Loot & More